Coru89/armstrong-hearing/src/content/pages/who-we-are.md

     located in the heart of Sault Ste Marie, Ontario.
 Kathryn and Matthew Armstrong, a mother and son duo, will take care of all your needs and make sure that you leave hearing and feeling better than ever.
+- template: blockquote
+  text: The sound and music are 50% of the entertainment in a movie.
 - template: image-with-caption
   image: "/images/banner2.png"
   imageAlt: Mother and son at Armstrong hearing